researchsoft/website/content/software-policies/20-content.md

 # Research institution policies to support research software

-The ReSA task force on “Research institution policies to support research software” was established early in 2023 with the following members:
+The ReSA task force on “Research institution policies to support research software” was established early in 2023.

+## Aim

+This task force aims to collect institutional policies for further dissemination as examples and encouragement to increase the value of research software assets worldwide.

+For this task force, software policies, which can cover general software, open source software, and research software, refers to a set of guidelines, rules, and regulations established by an organisation around software or research software, meant to govern the creation, maintenance, acquisition, use, distribution and management of software within their environment, as well as to recognise such work.
+Software policies might cover multiple aspects of management to ensure legal, ethical, and secure use of software, as well as the protection of intellectual property rights, and can discuss how software work is used in hiring, evaluation, and promotion.

+## Membership
+The task force has the following members:

 * Michelle Barker (ReSA, Australia)
 * Jeremy Cohen, University (Imperial College London, UK)